Nowadays, indirect sales channels are under pressure in various industries because of fierce competition and because online sales are here to stay.

 Moreover, external sales partners are often less passionate about your products and services than your own internal sales staff.
-And there may be conflicts between your sales partners due to territorial overlap for example.
+There may be conflicts between your sales partners due to territorial overlap for example.
 Or due to competition in the product and services portfolio they represent.

-This is why you should be extremely selective about the intermediaries you partner with, to align business goals properly, to use incentive programs to keep your sales partners motivated and to provide regular training to enforce a common way of selling.
+This is why you should be extremely selective about the intermediaries you partner with, to align business goals properly, use incentive programs to keep your sales partners motivated, and provide regular training to enforce a common way of selling.

 Tip: try to establish some kind of feedback loop with your end customers to gain insights to improve your offerings and to ensure your indirect sales partners deliver great service.

 2. Indirect sales are cost-efficient

 Resellers or indirect sales agents can often rely on their own sales and marketing teams and networks.
 They will probably have all the necessary procedures in place to deliver results in the most efficient way.